 *Do not arrive too early.
 Get to the center at your trip time.
 It takes about a half hour to check everyone in, so if you arrive too early you will be waiting for a long time.
-Although the beautiful mountain views make the lengthy wait a bit more tolerable.
+If you do arrive early, the beautiful mountain views make the lengthy wait a bit more tolerable.

 *Properly secure your helmet and life jacket before getting into the raft.

 *Follow all instructions regarding how to properly hold the paddle.
-We were informed that most accidents occur when someone is not holding the paddle correctly!
+Most accidents occur when someone is not holding the paddle correctly!

 *Listen to all safety instructions very closely.
 Everything moves pretty quickly and then you are in the water right afterwards.

 *Drink plenty of water and eat something before your trip.
 The whole experience can take up to 4 hours including driving and waiting time.
 You will be hungry after your trip, hence, bringing the dry clothes.